 Our non-alcoholic Bloody Mary mocktail is a favorite drink of mine.
 It is made with fresh tomatoes for optimal flavor.
-Don’t worry though, you can also make it with good tomato juice.
+Don’t worry though, you can also make it with good organic tomato juice.
 It is a savory drink that almost looks like a full meal with all the delicious garnish and believe me, nobody will mind that!

 Non-Alcoholic Bloody Mary Mocktail

-I’ve been DYING to make a non-alcoholic Bloody Mary mocktail for you guys, especially in time for Halloween!
+I’ve been DYING to make the non-alcoholic version of this classic cocktail for you guys, especially in time for Halloween!
 I mean, I did put together a list of our 25 favorite Halloween mocktails already but this is just another great one to add to the list.

 It is the perfect savory drink (like our non-alcoholic vodka dirty martini or our ginger beer mocktail) that really can become a meal in and of itself.
 I like to give mine all kinds of delicious garnish to eat along with this drink.
 Not only does it look pretty, but it is filling too!

 It is pretty simple to make like our virgin margarita, which I love too.
 It’s not as easy as our 3 minute, 3 ingredient non-alcoholic gin and tonic, but still easy enough.
 It is also not overly sweet like our non-alcoholic White Russian mocktail so it is great for those savory loving folk.

 Bloody Mary Garnish